Comparing Reverse Osmosis vs. Distilled Water: Which Water Treatment Is Best?

 How Reverse Osmosis Works

 Because this type of filtration is so effective, it takes the good along with the bad.
 Reverse osmosis provides a healthy drinking water source but can eliminate the natural elements and minerals found in tap water that carry health benefits.
-Important electrolytes, such as calcium and magnesium, among others are stripped out during the process since there’s no way to differentiate what goes and what stays.
-People who rely on reverse osmosis water may miss out on essential minerals they may have previously been receiving from their tap.
+Important electrolytes, such as calcium and magnesium, among others are stripped out during the process since there's no way to differentiate what goes and what stays.
+People who rely on reverse osmosis water, sometimes stylized as RO water, may miss out on essential minerals they may have previously been receiving from their tap.

 How Water Distillation Works

-The water distillation process relies on heating water to a boiling point and collecting the water vapor as it condenses, leaving contaminants, bacteria, and chemicals behind.
+The water distillation process relies on boiling water and collecting the water vapor as it condenses, leaving contaminants, bacteria, and chemicals behind.
 This process kills microorganisms, including viruses.
-However, like with reverse osmosis, there’s no control over what gets filtered out and what stays.
+However, like with reverse osmosis, there's no control over what gets filtered out and what stays.

 Water distillation removes oxygen and other trace minerals from water, which changes the taste and the benefits tap water offers.
 Additionally, the production levels of a water distillation system may be limited on how many gallons of purified water that can be produced per day.
 For large organizations and heavy traffic areas, this may not be the most sustainable option to meet a high demand.